Vietnam.vn - Nền tảng quảng bá Việt Nam

 The stronger the UV intensity, the greater the skin damage.

-Master, Doctor Ta Quoc Hung (Department of Dermatology - Dermatology, University of Medicine and Pharmacy Hospital, Ho Chi Minh City) shared: UV rays, also known as ultraviolet rays, are colorless ultraviolet rays.
+Master, Doctor Ta Quoc Hung (Department of Dermatology - Cosmetic Dermatology, University of Medicine and Pharmacy Hospital, Ho Chi Minh City) shared: UV rays, also known as ultraviolet rays, are colorless ultraviolet rays.
 UV rays are divided into 3 types: UVA, UVB and UVC.
 Of which, UVA can penetrate clouds, causing skin aging.
 UVB rays partially penetrate the ozone layer, causing skin burns.
-UVC rays cause skin cancer, but fortunately the rays have been absorbed by the ozone layer.
+UVC rays cause skin cancer, but fortunately, they are absorbed by the ozone layer.

 TP.HCM: Tia cực tím ở mức gây hại rất cao, coi chừng bỏng da - Ảnh 2.